Boys Beware

-Boys Beware is a 1961 dramatic short social guidance propaganda film released through Sid Davis Productions.
-It portrays and attempts to educate about an alleged danger to young boys from predatory homosexuals.
+Boys Beware is a 1961 short social guidance film released through Sid Davis Productions.
+It portrays and attempts to educate about the dangers young boys face from predatory homosexuals.
 The film was released under the copyright laws in the United States at the time of its release, but has lapsed into the public domain and is available from the Prelinger Archives.